Packing Densities of Delzant and Semitoric Polygons: Delzant and semitoric polygons

 In Definition~\ref{def:st-examples} notice that we only have to describe one representative of the semitoric polygon to determine the entire family, so for simplicity we choose a representative with all cuts pointing upwards, which is why $\epsilon_1=\epsilon_2=+1$ in all cases.
 Also notice that the parameter $b\in\R$ from type (3c) is strictly negative, to keep the notation in alignment with (3a).

-\begin{remark} A semitoric polygon is called \emph{minimal} if it cannot be obtained from another semitoric polygon by an operation known as a \emph{corner chop}, see~\cite{KPP2018} for a complete description of this operation (a corner chop on a semitoric polygon corresponds to a \emph{toric type blowup} on the associated semitoric system~\cite[Section 4]{LFPal}).
-The classification of minimal semitoric polygons into types comes from~\cite{KPP2018} (expanding on techniques from~\cite{KPP2015}), in which the authors prove that all minimal semitoric polygons come in one of seven types, numbered (1)-(7).
+\begin{Remark} A semitoric polygon is called \emph{minimal} if it cannot be obtained from another semitoric polygon by an operation known as a \emph{corner chop}, see~\cite{KPP2018} for a complete description of this operation (a corner chop on a semitoric polygon corresponds to a \emph{toric type blowup} on the associated semitoric system~\cite[Section 4]{LFPal}).
+The classification of minimal semitoric polygons into types comes from~\cite{KPP2018} (expanding on techniques from~\cite{KPP2015}), in which the authors prove that all minimal semitoric polygons come in one of seven types, numbered (1)--(7).
+In~\cite{LFP-fam2} this theory is further refined to take into account an operation on the polygons called a \emph{wall chop} (corresponding to a \emph{semitoric type blowup} of the system), and any semitoric polygon which cannot be obtained from another one by either a wall chop or a corner chop is called \emph{strictly minimal}.
+In~\cite{LFP-fam2}, it is shown that each of the polygons of types (4)--(7) can be obtained from another system by a wall chop, and thus all strictly minimal polygons are of type (1), (2), or~(3) (and type (3) splits into three subcases, (3a), (3b), and (3c)).
+Strictly minimal polygons are particularly fundamental (all semitoric polygons can be obtained from these via a sequence of corner chops and wall chops), which is why we choose to focus on them for this paper.
 Note that types (3a), (3b), and (3c) are only actually minimal if $n\neq 3$, since if $n=3$ they can be obtained from type (1) via a corner chop.
-All other polygons listed in Definition~\ref{def:st-examples} are actually minimal.
-Moreover, there is a change of convention between the present paper and the work of Kane-Palmer-Pelayo~\cite{KPP2018}: in the present paper the minimal system of type (3a), (3b), or (3c) with parameter $n$ would instead have parameter $k=n-1$ in~\cite{KPP2018}. \end{remark}
+All other polygons listed in Definition~\ref{def:st-examples} are actually (strictly) minimal.
+Moreover, there is a change of convention between the present paper and the work of Kane--Palmer--Pelayo~\cite{KPP2018}: in the present paper the minimal system of type (3a), (3b), or (3c) with parameter $n$ would instead have parameter $k=n-1$ in~\cite{KPP2018}. \end{Remark}